The Parish Church

 Only twenty-

-Click here for a list of all the diocese in the Anglican Communion together with dates of creation.
+For a list of the diocese in the Anglican Communion together with dates of creation.

 The House of Peers in the Palace of Westminster